Employment Visa Services in Oman

 Investor and Business Owner Visa

-Available to foreign nationals who hold shares in an Omani company or are registered business owners.
+Investor Visa available to foreign nationals who hold shares in an Omani company or are registered business owners.
 This visa type is processed through MOCIIP in conjunction with the ROP and has different documentation requirements from a standard employment visa.

 Free Zone Employment Visa